siiman/sales-test-page/README.md

-A simple page for the grocery sales app unit tests.
+A simple page for the grocery sales project unit tests.